-7.3 Service NSW will endeavour to notify all applicants on the outcome of their submitted application within 20 business days.
+7.3 Service NSW will endeavour to process all applications and notify all applicants on the outcome of their submitted application as soon as possible.

 7.4 Further information may be obtained at the Service NSW website or by calling 13 77 88.

-7.5 Applicants can make a complaint or dispute their application outcome by lodging a complaint format the Service NSW website.
+7.5 Applicants can make a complaint or dispute regarding their application outcome by lodging a complaint form at the Service NSW website.
 Service NSW will endeavour to resolve disputes or complaints within 28 days.